Dakotafire is …

-The project is intended to give you, the people of this region, a “big picture” view of the challenges you face — from the way past generations have addressed similar problems to the insights of experts who study these issues to the way others in the region and beyond are finding solutions — so you are better informed when you make decisions about the issues that affect your lives.
+Dakotafire gives the people of this region, a “big picture” view of the challenges they face — from the way past generations have addressed similar problems to the insights of experts who study these issues to the way others in the region and beyond are finding solutions — so they are better informed when they make decisions about the issues that affect their lives.

-The “common voice” of Dakotafire is intended to help all the people of the region, which is similar in topography and population demographics but stretches over 22,000 square miles and crosses a state border, see one another as allies in facing common challenges and opportunities.
+The “common voice” of Dakotafire is intended to help rural people see one another as allies in facing common challenges and opportunities.
 The information Dakotafire provides is designed to spark discussion, to challenge conventional thinking and to get people to consider alternative possibilities.
-Dakotafire.net as well as its presence on Facebook and Twitter will serve as a conversation space for the region’s people.
+Dakotafire.net as well as its presence on Facebook and Twitter serves as a conversation space for the region’s people.

 Sparking rural revival is our goal,